-Sometimes you may find that your System Tray Notification Area Icons, like Clock, Volume, Network or Power missing or momentarily disappeared in Windows.
-If you face this issue, here is what you may try:
+Sometimes you may find that your System Tray Notification Area Icons, like Clock, Volume, Network or Power missing or momentarily disappeared in Windows 10/8/7.
+If you face this issue, here is how you can resolve the issue.

 System icons not showing in Taskbar